I think it’s safe to say that we live in a golden age of memes.

 2. Build An Instagram Meme Page

-Aright, now this idea has definitely been beaten to death and is incredibly competitive.
+Aright, now this idea is definitely incredibly competitive.

 However, there is still money to be made on Instagram by using memes.
 Typically, there are 2 different routes to creating a profitable Instagram meme account: